Bila-Haut - V.I.T. Visitare Interiore Terrae 2018

 Robert Parker

-"It offers a more pronounced ruby/purple hue accompanied by a spicy nose of red and black fruits, loamy earth, dried garrigue, pepper, and various floral nuances.
-Incredibly elegant, silky, and harmonious on the palate, it nevertheless offers magnificent fruity aromas and beautiful length.
-I am impressed.
-Enjoy this exciting Roussillon over the next decade."
-(Jeb Dunnuck 2020) Try it with your eyes closed!
+"It boasts a more pronounced ruby-purple hue, accompanied by a spicy nose of red and black fruits, loamy earth, dried garrigue, pepper, and a variety of floral notes.
+Incredibly elegant, silky, and harmonious on the palate, it nonetheless offers magnificent fruity aromas and a lovely finish.
+I’m impressed.
+Enjoy this exciting Roussillon over the next decade.”
+(Jeb Dunnuck 2020) To be savored with your eyes closed!

-Buy your Bila-Haut wines at the best price in a private sale!
+Buy Bila-Haut wines at the best price in a private sale!

 Eye